 This post gave you some insight into how we do monitoring at Checkly, including:

-- how we use our own tool to check APIs and key user flows
+- how we use our own monitoring capabilities to check APIs and key user flows

 - how we work with alerting to stay on top of issues